habdenscrimen/pocketbook-export-highlights/readme.md

       `git clone https://github.com/habdenscrimen/pocketbook-export-highlights.git && cd pocketbook-export-highlights && npm i && npm start`
 2. Go to http://localhost:9000.
-3. Upload <u>books.db</u> file there in accordance with the instructions on the site.
+3. Upload **books.db** file there in accordance with the instructions on the site.
 4. Tadam!
 You can see the list of your highlights.

 ### Screenshots